-The Company entered into the Term Loan Facility pursuant to an amendment and restatement, and partial repayment, of its existing long-term debt (such debt, the "2011 Term Loans").
+The Company entered into the Term Loan Facility pursuant to an amendment and restatement, and partial repayment, of its existing long-term debt (such debt the "2011 Term Loans").
 This amendment and restatement represented a restructuring of the 2011 Term Loans (the "Refinancing") and involved multiple lenders who were considered members of a loan syndicate.
 In determining whether the Refinancing was to be accounted for as a debt extinguishment or modification, the Company considered whether creditors remained the same or changed and whether the change in debt terms was substantial.
-The terms of the Term Loan Facility were considered substantially different from the 2011 Term Loans if the present value of the cash flows under the 2011 Term Loans (commonly referred to as the "10% Test").
+The terms of the Term Loan Facility were considered substantially different from the 2011 Term Loans if the present value of the cash flows under the Term Loan Facility was at least 10% different from the present value of the remaining cash flows under the 2011 Term Loans (commonly referred to as the "10% Test").
 The Company performed a separate 10% Test for each individual creditor participating in the loan syndication.
 The loans of creditors who did not participate in the Term Loan Facility were accounted for as a debt extinguishment.